pcbouman-eur/es_simulations/README.md

 ## Project structure

-* `configuration/` contains configuration parser, default parameters values, configuration file, and logging configuration
+* `configuration/` contains configuration parser, default parameters values, configuration files, and logging configuration
+  * `confi_files/` contains configuration files
+      * `config_example.json` an exemplary configuration file, remember that in the file you must use the parameter's stored name, i.e. what is provided as `dest` argument in `parser.add_argument` in `parser.py`
   * `config.py` defines the `Config` class which contains all the simulation parameters and their derivatives and is passed throughout the simulation
-  * `config_example.json` an exemplary configuration file, remember that in the file you must use the parameter's stored name, i.e. what is provided as `dest` argument in `parser.add_argument` in `parser.py`
   * `logging.py` logging configuration with usage examples
   * `parser.py` the file with a simulation arguments parser, defines every parameter of the simulation, it's default value, type, possible choices etc. Comments here create the best documentation of the simulation parameters
 * `electoral_sys/` all logic behind electoral systems, i.e. how to translate votes into seats and winners